 The way a neighborhood looks and feels when you walk or drive around it, from its setting, its buildings, and its flavor, can make all the difference.
 This neighborhood has some really cool things about the way it looks and feels as revealed by NeighborhoodScout's exclusive research.
 This might include anything from the housing stock to the types of households living here to how people get around.

-Regardless of the means by which residents commute, this neighborhood has a length of commute that is notable.
+Whether walking, biking, riding, or driving, the length of one's commute is an important factor for one's quality of life.
+The Marshall City Center neighborhood stands out for its commute length, according to NeighborhoodScout's analysis.
 Residents of the Marshall City Center neighborhood have the pleasure of having one of the shortest commutes to work of any neighborhood in America.
 83.0% of the residents have a commute time from home to work (one way) of less than fifteen minutes.
 This is a higher proportion of residents enjoying a short trip to work than NeighborhoodScout found in 99.7% of U.S. neighborhoods.
 Less time commuting means more time for other things in life.

 The Marshall City Center neighborhood has a greater proportion of government workers living in it than 99.1% of the neighborhoods in America, according to NeighborhoodScout's exclusive analysis.
 This is a unique feature of this neighborhood, and one that shapes its character.